corpun logoWorld Corporal Punishment Research

 • Harmony Grove Middle School

-The junior high school (and the high school, whose handbook is not currently on line) state that CP may be administered "by the Superintendent or his/her designated staff members".
+The junior high school and the (senior) high school state that CP may be administered "by the Superintendent or his/her designated staff members".

 The handbook for the Middle School (grades 4-6) goes into more detail.
 CP is mentioned as a punishment for a first, second or third tobacco offense, as well as a possible consequence for any "routine offenses".
 There is no longer mention of a maximum of three licks.
 On the last page, the student as well as the parent must sign the box giving consent for CP.